 When team members bring you questions, concerns, problems, or ideas, are you genuinely listening?
 Not just waiting for them to finish so you can respond, but actively engaged with what they are actually communicating?

 The distinction matters more than most leaders acknowledge.
 Poor listening drives disengagement.
 It signals to team members that their input is not valued, which over time suppresses the honest communication that leaders need most.
 Teams stop surfacing problems early.
 They stop offering ideas.
-And leaders end up making decisions with incomplete information because their listening habits have trained people not to share.
+As a result, leaders end up making decisions with incomplete information because their listening habits have trained people not to share.

 The 5 Barriers to Active Listening Leaders Must Overcome